BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 IN NO EVENT SHALL BANANACRUMBS, LLC.
 BE LIABLE FOR ANY CLAIM, DAMAGES, ACTS OF GOD, OR OTHER LIABILITY, WHETHER IN AN ACT OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### No Waiver

+FAILURE TO COMPLY WITH THIS AGREEMENT DOES NOT MEAN THAT WE GIVE UP RIGHTS IN THESE TERMS, EVEN IF AN IMMEDIATE RESPONSE IS NOT ACTED UPON.

 ### Indemnification

-USERS AGREE TO DEFEND, INDEMNIFY, AND HOLD HARMLESS BANANACRUMBS, LLC., ITS PRODUCTS AND SERVICES FROM AND AGAINST ANY CLAIMS, LIABILITIES, DAMAGES, JUDGEMENTS, AWARDS, LOSSES, COSTS, EXPENSES, OR FEES (INCLUDING REASONABLE ATTORNEYS’ FEES) RESULTING FROM USERS’ CONTRIBUTIONS OR VIOLATION OF THESE TERMS AND CONDITIONS.
+USERS AGREE TO DEFEND, INDEMNIFY, AND HOLD HARMLESS BANANACRUMBS, LLC., ITS PRODUCTS AND SERVICES FROM AND AGAINST ANY CLAIMS, LIABILITIES, DAMAGES, JUDGEMENTS, AWARDS, PUNITIVE DAMAGES, LOSSES, COSTS, EXPENSES, OR FEES (INCLUDING REASONABLE ATTORNEYS’ FEES) RESULTING FROM USERS’ CONTRIBUTIONS OR VIOLATION OF THESE TERMS AND CONDITIONS.

 ### Governing Law